 We're developing Stellar as part of a nonprofit organization, the Stellar Development Foundation.
 The code is open-source, and anyone is welcome to join the project.
 If you're interested in following Stellar development or helping us build the network, just jump into our IRC room (#stellar-dev on Freenode), or browse the forums.
 You can start building applications on top of Stellar now; see Stellar Client (the code behind our hosted web client) or Stellar Viewer (the code behind the account viewer) for some working examples.

-The following are some of the people involved (see our about page for a complete list):
+The following are some of the people involved:

 We're starting the main giveaway now.
 Note that we're still ensuring the stability of our own systems, so we may have to limit the rate of stellar distribution at first.